How to Write Sales Emails People Actually Like

 • Review your current personas and customer research

-• Pick out your most important drip campaign (probably abandoned cart or demo follow up)
+• Choose your highest-impact drip campaign (abandoned cart or demo follow-up, for example)

-• Rewrite it with the PASO model and align it to the right stage of awareness
+• Rewrite it using the PASO model and align it to the appropriate stage of awareness

 Thank you!